Brandon Pritzl

-Brandon Pritzl (born January 7, 1992) is an American basketball coach who is the current assistant coach of the Green Bay Phoenix men's basketball team.
+Brandon Pritzl (born January 7, 1992) is an American basketball coach.
+He is an assistant coach at the University of Toledo.

 Coaching career

-Ohio Graduate Assistant
+Ohio graduate assistant

-Pritzl was a Graduate Assistant at Ohio under Saul Phillips to in 2014-2016.
+Pritzl was a graduate assistant at Ohio under Saul Phillips from 2014 to 2016.
 While with the Bobcats, Pritzl was responsible for many aspects of the program’s day-to-day operations, including ticket management, keeping recruiting databases up to date, and working with the Jump Program and the school’s summer camps.

 Hillsdale Assistant

 Pritzl returned to take the place of another former Charger, Luke Laser, on the coaching staff before the 2016-17 season.

-Hillsdale Associate Head Coach
+Hillsdale associate head coach

-April 2020, Pritzl was named Associate Head Coach for the Hillsdale men's basketball program.
+April 2020, Pritzl was named associate head coach for the Hillsdale men's basketball program.

 UWGB Assistant

 On July 6, 2020, Pritzl was announced as the new assistant coach at Green Bay.

+Toledo Assistant

+On June 22, 2023, Pritzl was announced as the new assistant coach at Toledo.